 Last but certainly not least, listen to how your child feels about missing school.
 Some kids love it while it makes others very anxious.

-On our most recent Hawaii trip, I heard quite a few complaints about missed a missed walk-a-thon and a field trip she was looking forward to (and yes, I may have responded with a “child, you are in Hawaii – quit complaining”).
-But her concerns are completely valid too.
-What she values may not be the same as what my husband and I value.
+But kids’ concerns are completely valid too.
+What our children value may not be the same as what my husband and I value.
 Ultimately, if you want to raise a child who loves travel, sending your child on a lot of perceived forced travel marches isn’t going to do that.
 Listen to what your kids are saying.
 Find the right balance that works for the differing personalities and travel preferences in your family.

 Momma To Go